-In general, these photography accessories have a high price , but it is totally justified given their characteristics and qualities.
-So, let’s see which lenses are the best for photographing birds in value for money according to your level of experience.
+In general, these photography accessories have a high price, but it is justified given their characteristics and qualities.
+So, let’s see which lenses are the best for photographing birds in value for money according to your experience level.

-As you have seen, choosing a good lens for bird photography is essential to get good shots.
-A good starting point could be one with a focal length of at least 300mm , without forgetting other important issues, so that the lens you acquire is not only useful but also capable of offering you the quality in the images you want.
+As you have seen, choosing the right lens for bird photography is essential to get good shots.
+A good starting point could be one with a focal length of at least 300mm, without forgetting other crucial issues.
+The lens you acquire is useful and capable of offering you the quality in the images you want.